aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/convert-a-word-processing-document-from-docm-to-docx/_index.md

 ﻿---
-title: Convert DOCM to DOCX – Aspose.Words for .NET
+title: Convert DOCM to DOCX
+second_title: Aspose.Words for .NET
 articleTitle: Convert DOCM to DOCX
 linktitle: Convert DOCM to DOCX
 description: "Convert DOCM to DOCX easily and fast instead of using Open XML SDK in C#."